alex-bellon/wikipedia/README.md

 [Irony](https://en.wikipedia.org/wiki/Irony) - a rhetorical device, literary technique, or event in which what appears, on the surface, to be the case, differs radically from what is actually the case.

 [Isogram](https://en.wikipedia.org/wiki/Isogram) - a logological term for a word or phrase without a repeating letter.

+[Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) - a placeholder text commonly used to demonstrate the visual form of a document without relying on meaningful content (also called greeking).

 [Mondegreen](https://en.wikipedia.org/wiki/Mondegreen) - Mishearing of a phrase that results in near-homophony, in a way that gives it a new meaning.